Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Introduction

 In \cite{badesa2019simultaneous} a stochastic \gls{UC} method optimizes various frequency services concurrently, specifically tailored for low inertia systems featuring substantial \gls{RES} integration.
-Employing scenario trees generated through a quintile-based scenario generation approach, the stochastic model addresses the challenge of linearizing frequency nadir.
+Employing scenario trees generated through a quantile-based scenario generation approach, the stochastic model addresses the challenge of linearizing frequency nadir.
 The technique involves an inner approximation method for one side of the equation and utilizes binary expansion, linearized through the big-M technique, for the other side. \cite{trovato2018unit} present a linear formulation in their study, addressing the \gls{UC} problem by incorporating details about inertial response and system frequency response.
 This formulation ensures adequate ancillary service provision to prevent under-frequency load shedding after the biggest outage.
 To linearize the frequency nadir constraint, they calculate first-order partial derivatives of its equation for higher-order non-linear variables, ultimately representing the frequency nadir through a set of piecewise linearized constraints.
-In \cite{zhou2023frequency} the differential-algebraic equation of the frequency response is piecewise approximated using Bernstein polynomials and then linearized, to reflect frequency nadir. \cite{lagos2021data} adopt a data-driven multivariate optimal classification trees technique in contrast to deriving analytical formulas from the swing equation employed in \cite{badesa2019simultaneous,trovato2018unit}.
-They propose a robust formulation to address load and \gls{RES} uncertainties.
-The classification tree is independently solved as a \gls{MILP} problem. \cite{zhang2020approximating} contribute a dynamic model for generating training data, subsequently utilized in training a deep neural network.
-The trained neural networks are structured for integration into an \gls{MILP} problem, facilitating the development of a frequency nadir predictor for application in the \gls{UC} problem.
-In \cite{sang2023conservative} a conservative sparse neural network is used to learn the frequency dynamics.
-Then the learned model is encoded as \gls{MILP} to be incorporated into the \gls{UC} problem.
-A robust formulation with data-driven frequency constraint is proposed in \cite{rajabdorri2022robust}, and in \cite{rajabdorri2023inclusion} frequency nadir constraint is obtained, using a synthetically generated dataset.
+In \cite{zhou2023frequency} the differential-algebraic equation of the frequency response is piecewise approximated using Bernstein polynomials and then linearized, to reflect frequency nadir.
+The \gls{FCUC} that is proposed in \cite{jiang2022coordinative} integrates an emergency frequency control strategy utilizing the transient overload capabilities of \gls{HVDC} systems for inertial response.
+Additionally, it introduces an AC-DC primary response model considering \gls{HVDC} decline rates, facilitating optimized AC-DC secondary response solutions. \cite{han2024robust} proposes a method for obtaining frequency constraints in low-inertia grids, focusing on the optimal allocation of distributed energy storage systems for locational frequency security.
+In \cite{li2023novel} a dynamic frequency response model is analyzed to derive the relation between frequency nadir and reserve power.
+In the day-ahead scheduling stage, optimal power reserve for distributed generators is determined to satisfy the primary and secondary frequency regulation.